tibs/pyconuk2019-notes/README.rst

 community now, and the AGM brought him on to the board of trustees.
 Also, he introduced me to more than one person from Cambridge who I didn't know!

+Oh, and somehow our table won the quiz!

 Things I regret missing
 -----------------------